broofa/pek/README.md

 ### Unsubscribing

-`pek.on()` returns unsubscriber function.
+`pek.on()` returns an unsubscriber function.
 Simply call this function to remove your listener.
 (We'll be doing this after each of our examples here and below to keep things from getting confusing)
 ```javascript
 off();